How to add the Sound Servo (PC Speaker) robot skill

-This checkbox allows you to invert the direction the servo moves when a position value is sent to it.
-Ex: When normally a 180 position value makes the servo move all the way left, with the inverted directed checkbox enabled, it will move right when 180 is sent to it.
+This checkbox lets you invert the servo's direction when a position value is sent.
+Ex: When normally a 180 position value makes the servo move all the way left, with the inverted directed checkbox enabled, it will move right when 180 is sent.

 10. Variable Field